What is belonging?

-Include ‘to breed’ Belonging.
+Include others ‘to breed’ Belonging

 If we can get the right mindset, apply generosity and respect, we will come pretty close to including, irrespective of difference.
 Then more of us will belong, more needs will be met and more of us will be able to be our best selves, contribute fully, openly.
 And if we create the space for others to belong, we belong too.

-Where is mwah. up to on Belonging?
+What is mwah. up to in terms of Belonging?

 mwah. has been developing a way of tapping into the Belonging of individuals, of teams and of organisations.
 And we are almost ready to move from the pilot to production.